vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

 ## MonoBehavior - A dear old friend

 MonoBehaviours contain both the data and the behaviour.
-This component will simply rotate the transform component every frame.
+This component will simply rotate the **Transform** component every frame.

 ```C#
 class Rotator : MonoBehaviour